The Genesis of Our Algebra 1 Course, part 2: Remote Field Testing in the US

 “It sounds more interesting than the homework we usually get.”

 “If I could do that as part of my math homework?
-Yeah I would do that.
+Yeah, I would do that.
 I would definitely do that.”

-Turning research into success!
+Turning research into a success!

 Conducting the interviews served as great knowledge, teaching us that students have an even more vivid imagination than we expected and that they enjoy getting involved in storyline learning.
 These insights strengthened Mastory’s plan to create scenarios where the student will have to choose which character to help and which mission to go on.